meangrape/riak-docs-fork/content/riak/kv/2.9.1/configuring/v3-multi-datacenter/quick-start.md

 #### View your active connections

-From Cluster1, view your active connections with `riak-repl connections`:
+From Cluster1, view your active connections with `riak repl connections`:

 ```